nyxkn/godot-draw3d/README.md

     draw.cube(Vector3(1, 2, 3), Basis.IDENTITY.scaled(Vector3(1, 2, 3)))
 ```

+#### Basis

 The generic draw calls `circle()`, `arc()`, and `cube()` take a Basis argument.
 Basis in Godot is a transform that defines both rotation and scale, without origin.

+This is the most flexible way of defining orientation and scale.
-There's many ways of costructing a Basis.
+There are many ways of costructing a Basis.
 See the [Godot documentation](https://docs.godotengine.org/en/stable/classes/class_basis.html) for more information.

 ### Caveat: drawing inside _process()